Qinka/Java-Homework/pim-client/ReadMe.md

 # Usage

-To using these cli-app, run `make run ARGS='PIMManager'`, and then the interaction will be launched.
+To using these cli-app, run `make run ARGS='pro.qinka.pim.PIMManager'`, and then the interaction will be launched.

 If your os is Windows, you need run `make run ARGS='PIMManager' PATH_SPILT=';'`, because windows is using `;` for spilt each item of the `PATH` environment.

-The above command will print the real command to run the app, and if you might be able to use `make run ARGS='PIMManager' | sh` to run the app.
+The above command will print the real command to run the app, and if you might be able to use `make run ARGS='pro.qinka.pim.PIMManager' | sh` to run the app.

 For usage's details, you can read the documents(User's Guide) in the doc directory or just to look through [User's Guide](http://prj.qinka.pw/java-homework/pim/usersguide).